Manage Your HFS Contract

 The request will be sent to the Housing Assignment Office; staff will review the request and will respond by email within 1-2 business days with confirmation or denial of request.
 Action to cancel the HFS Contract may not occur until the student's LionPATH account is updated to reflect the reason (such as intent to graduate, study aboard credits, classes cancelled, etc.).

-If the HFS Contract is canceled for a student for any of these reasons, but then proceeds to schedule classes during the contract period, the HFS Contract cancellation will be revoked and the HFS Contract will be reinstated.
+If the HFS Contract is canceled for any of these reasons and then the student proceeds to schedule classes during the contract period, the HFS Contract cancellation will be revoked, the HFS Contract will be reinstated, and the student will be assigned to a room.
 The student will then be obligated to fulfill the HFS Contract and pay room and board for the original term.

 2. Extenuating circumstances - financial, marriage, medical/psychological: